pymacaron/pages/README.md

 * Automated validation of API data and parameters
 * A structured way of blackbox testing your API, integrated in the deploy pipeline
 * A production-grade stack (docker/gunicorn/Flask)

+### Requirements

+PyMacaron requires Python3.

+To deploy a pymacaron service, you will need access to a docker repository and an Amazon AWS account.

+### Credits

+PyMacaron was created and is maintained by [Erwan Lemonnier](https://github.com/erwan-lemonnier).